GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Methodology

-Once the semantic graph $\mathcal{G}$ is built, the next step is to find which concepts are semantically tied to the target concept $c^*$.
-We call this group the target concept cluster $\mathcal{C}_{c^*}$.
-The main challenge is to include all truly related concepts without dragging in unrelated ones.
+\textsc{Identify} can be taken as a pre-processing component of \textsc{Sever}.
+Without first identifying the concept cluster strongly associated with the target through clustering, the subsequent removal of the target concept via \textsc{Sever} may inadvertently eliminate additional unrelated concepts.
+To this end, we propose \textsc{Identify} for the target concept.
+The identification process proceeds as follows: 1) identifying the node corresponding to the target concept using anchor initialization, 2) quantifying the influence of each concept via our proposed semantic diffusion, and 3) forming the final target concept cluster through clustering.

-\stitle{Anchor Initialization.} We first locate the node that represents the target concept $c^*$.
-If $c^*$ already exists in the vocabulary, we use its node directly.
-Otherwise, we insert a new node into $\mathcal{G}$ whose embedding is the nearest neighbor of $c^*$.
-This node serves as the anchor point for the next step.
+\stitle{Anchor Initialization.} We first locate the node corresponding to the target concept $c_t$.
+If $c_t$ already exists in the node set $\mathcal{V}$, it is used directly; otherwise, a new node for $c_t$ is inserted into the graph $\mathcal{G}$.
+This node then serves as the anchor for subsequent operations.

+\stitle{Semantic Diffusion.} To quantify the influence range of the target concept while reducing noise from distant nodes in the global graph, we restrict semantic diffusion to an $n$-hop neighborhood around the anchor node $c_t$.
+Specifically, we construct a local subgraph $\mathcal{G}_{\text{sub}}= (\mathcal{V}_{sub}, \mathcal{E}_{sub}, \mathcal{W}_{sub}, X)$ by collecting all nodes whose shortest-path distance to $c_t$ does not exceed $n$.
+Formally,